AlphaParticle28/Traffic-Flow-PINNs/README.md

 A **physics-informed deep learning framework** for traffic state estimation, leveraging macroscopic traffic flow models (**LWR** and **ARZ**) to reconstruct traffic density and velocity from sparse sensor data.

 This project implements and evaluates **Physics-Informed Neural Networks (PINNs)** for reconstructing continuous traffic state fields (density and velocity) using the real-world **Next Generation Simulation (NGSIM)** dataset.
 This is a research paper implementation.
-To know more, visit [here](https://ieeexplore.ieee.org/document/9531557).
+To know more, learn [here](https://ieeexplore.ieee.org/document/9531557).

 ---